vitest-dev/vitest/docs/config/index.md

 Path to setup files.
 They will be run before each test file.

 :::info
-Changing setup files will trigger rerun of all user's tests.
+Changing setup files will trigger rerun of all tests.
 :::

 You can use `process.env.VITEST_POOL_ID` (integer-like string) inside to distinguish between threads (will always be `'1'`, if run with `threads: false`).